Ballpoint pen knife: Kinds of blades

 All ballpoint pen knives come with straight blades, which are easier to conceal than curved blades.
 These 51 to 127 mm blades are fixed to the topmost part of the pen, hidden inside a hollow cap, serving as both the pen's end and the knife's sheath.
 Common blades may be the single-edged thrusting type or the double-edged dagger type, or even an unsharpened stiletto type point that can only thrust.
 Blades can be smooth-edged or serrated.
 The Swiss Army Spectrum Series S.A.S.S.
 Ballpoints look like ballpoint pens and can write.
 They have an array of foldaway blades and tools including knife, scissors, file, opener, screwdriver and battery-powered light.

 Legality

 Ballpoint pen knives, because they allow a knife to be disguised as an innocuous object, are subject to restrictions or prohibitions in some jurisdictions which could be deadly.
 For example, they are not available for sale in California or Canada.
+In the United Kingdom, they are illegal.